scott-mescudi/stegano/README.md

 }
 ```

-> **Note:** You can also enable concurrency for embedding using `NewEmbedHandlerWithConcurrency(numGoroutines)` for better performance with large files.

----

-### **2. Extract a Message from an Embedded Image**
+### 2. Extract a Message from an Embedded Image

-This function demonstrates how to retrieve a hidden message from an image.
+Extract a hidden message from an image using the `ExtractHandler` class.

 ```go
 func main() {